wp-plugins/soliloquy-lite/readme.txt

 == Notes ==

-Soliloquy is absolutely, positively the [best responsive WordPress slider plugin](http://soliloquywp.com/) on the market.
+Soliloquy is absolutely, positively the <a href="http://soliloquywp.com/" rel="dofollow" title="Soliloquy">best responsive WordPress slider plugin</a> on the market.
 It is fast, flexible and solves the problem of responsive sliders in a flash.

 In v2.0 of Soliloquy Lite, it includes a big plugin architecture change.
 You need to make sure you click on the link and follow the instructions on the screen when updating.
 There will be an upgrade notice - make sure you click this and upgrade your sliders after updating to v2!